Foot Pain and Problems

 Diabetes and vascular disease

 Diabetes affects the nerves, blood vessels, and blood flow throughout the whole body, including the legs and feet.
 People with diabetes need to check their feet regularly to identify sores or wounds on their feet before complications develop.
-And to help manage diabetes-related foot problems, they may need to see a healthcare provider and orthopedic doctor, and sometimes occasionally a vascular doctor.
+And to help manage diabetes-related foot problems, they may need to see a healthcare provider and orthopedic specialist, and sometimes a vascular specialist.

 News & Publications